Reachability Verification Based Reliability Assessment for Deep Reinforcement Learning Controlled Robotics and Autonomous Systems: ALGORITHM DESIGN

 \subsection{Global-level Reliability Assessment}

-The execution of a DRL-driven RAS in an environment leads to a trajectory distribution (modelled as a Discrete-Time Markov Chain, discussed later), where the uncertainty (modelled with probability distribution) is from the environment\footnote{For simplicity and without loss of generality, we assume DRL policy is deterministic, while our method can be adapted for probabilistic policies.}.
+\R{The execution of the DRL policy for controlling the RAS in an environment leads to a trajectory distribution} (modelled as a Discrete-Time Markov Chain, discussed later), where the uncertainty (modelled with probability distribution) is from the environment\footnote{For simplicity and without loss of generality, we assume DRL policy is deterministic, but our method can be adapted for probabilistic policies.}.
 Formally, given an environment $E$, a policy $\pi$, and an initial state $\textbf{x}_0$, we can construct a model ${\cal M}^E(\pi,\textbf{x}_0)$ representing the probability distribution of a set of trajectories.
 Assume that we have a verification technique $g$, as discussed in Sections~\ref{low_level}.